veeshanr/veeshanr.github.io/pages/research.md

 1. Rayamajhee, V., & Joshi, A. (2018).
 Economic trade-offs between hydroelectricity production and environmental externalities: A case for local externality mitigation fund.
 Renewable Energy,129(A),237-244. [[Link]] [1]
 2. Rayamajhee, V., & Bohara, A. (forthcoming).
 Natural disaster damages and their link to coping strategy choices: Field survey findings from post- earthquake Nepal.
 Journal of International Development.
+3. Rayamajhee, V., & Bohara, A. (forthcoming).Do voluntary associations reduce hunger?
+An empirical exploration of the social  capital- food security nexus among food impoverished households in western Nepal.
+Food Security. <a class="mark" href="/Paper3.pdf">Link to Preprint</a>
-3. van der Goes, D., Edwardson, N., Rayamajhee, V., Hollis,C.,& Hunter, D. (in press).
+4. van der Goes, D., Edwardson, N., Rayamajhee, V., Hollis,C.,& Hunter, D. (in press).
 An Iron Triangle ROI Model for Healthcare.
-ClinicoEconomics and Outcomes Research.
+ClinicoEconomics and Outcomes Research. <a class="mark" href="/Paper4.pdf">Link to Preprint</a>
-4. Rayamajhee, V., & Bohara, A. (forthcoming).Do voluntary associations reduce hunger?
-An empirical exploration of the social  capital- food security nexus among food impoverished households in western Nepal.
-Food Security. <a class="mark" href="/Paper4.pdf">Link to Preprint</a>

 Papers in submission/Working Papers:

 1. *“Social Capital, Trust, and Collective Action in Post-earthquake Nepal.”
-(Submitted: Oct 6, 2018)
+(In submission)
 2. *“Natural Disasters, Ex-post Coping mechanisms, and Post-disaster Resilience: Evidence from 2015 earthquakes Nepal.”
 (In submission)

 In preparation: